churnprediction/stackoverflow/README.md

 -----------------------------------------------------------------

-##Steps to generate the data, analytical plots and to perform classification tasks
+##Steps to generate the data, analytical plots, and to perform classification tasks

 Skip step 1-4 if you don't intend to generate and clean the data.